Khanbhai1990/Capstone-Backend/README.md

 ## Basic Installation
 Install all the dependencies with npm install

-run the server with the command "nodemon" in the terminal
+run the server with the command "nodemon" in the terminal (run this command in functions directory)

 ## Detailed Installation